ProteinCalc Logo

 GLP-1

 GLP-1 medications can reduce appetite dramatically.
 That can help weight loss, but it also makes missed protein and missed resistance training more likely.
-The goal is to preserve lean mass while your clinician manages the medication.
+The goal is food structure while your clinician manages the medication.

 Key Takeaways